Neutral atom scattering based mapping of atomically thin layers: Acknowledgements

 \section{Acknowledgements}

-This project was partly funded by intramural funds at TIFR Hyderabad from the Department of Atomic Energy and SERB DST Early Career Researcher grant ECR/2018/001127.

-We thank T. N. Narayanan for insightful discussions regarding sample preparation and characterization, Janmay Jay for his help in sample preparation, M. Krishnamurthy for providing vacuum manipulator and pump, Rakesh Mudike for fabricating the sampling aperture and sample holder, and Saurabh Kumar Singh for his help in Raman spectroscopy measurements.
+This work was partly supported by intramural funds at TIFR Hyderabad from the Department of Atomic Energy and Scientific and Engineering Research Board, Department of Science and Technology (grant numbers: CRG/2020/003877 and ECR/2018/001127).
+We thank T. N. Narayanan for insightful discussions regarding sample preparation and characterization, Janmay Jay for help in sample preparation, M. Krishnamurthy for providing vacuum manipulator and pump, Rakesh Mudike for fabricating sampling aperture and sample holder and Saurabh Kumar Singh for helping in Raman spectroscopy measurements.
 This work was conceived and executed during the ongoing COVID-19 pandemic.
-We thank the institute support staff in their efforts to keeping the facilities up and running that enabled this work to be carried out.
+We thank the institute staff for their efforts to keep the facilities up and running that enabled this work to be carried out.